Raivis80/Milestone-Project-3/README.md

 As Registered user
 - I want to be able to create my own account.
 - I want to to be able to upload and share Interesting content with others.
+- I want to express my own emotions and to share them with others.
 - I want Find people with similar interests and mindsets that you can connect with.
 - I want to be able to edit/delete my content if needed.
 - i Want to be able to edit/delete my account details.